llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

 **********************/

 # Granularity
-  -- By patient by every five seconds
+  -- By patient by quarter second

 # Method:
-  -- Take last 10 min of data
+  -- Take last 3 min of data
   -- Figure out # of cycles
      -- Take the difference between every point and the 5 seconds before it -- Every time number increases then decreases, that's a peak